Jacksonville Zoo and Gardens: Primate Forest

+Bonobos can be seen at this part of the exhibit.

 Primate Forest gives zoo visitors a look at the various primates that inhabit our planet.
 The exhibit opened as the Great Apes of the World, which itself opened in two phases in 1998 and 1999, respectively, at a cost of $20 million.
 Phase I included western lowland gorillas and bonobos, the first time the zoo had exhibited either species.
 The zoo's collection of bonobos is one of only nine in North America.
 The exhibit provided also homes for the zoo's siamangs and pygmy marmosets.
 Phase II included a second gorilla yard, along with new exhibits for the zoo's chimpanzees and mandrills, along with renovating an old monkey island to an exhibit for lemurs.

 Since its opening, the attraction has received several changes over the years.
 In 2004, the pygmy marmosets were relocated to the nearby Range of the Jaguar exhibit, while the chimpanzees were sent to another zoo in 2007.
 In 2018, the exhibit experienced a significant renovation and was rebranded under the name "African Forest" to reflect the newer changes.
 In 2024, a minor rebranding occurred, with the changes revolving around the current name "Primate Forest", which puts a stronger emphasis on primates in general.